joelkoehler/Minewalker/README.md

 * Yellow: There is one mine in the four adjacent tiles
 * Orange: There are two mines in the four adjacent tiles
 * Red: There are three mines in the four adjacent tiles

-### Testing

-To test this project, I had a friend play it for a few minutes and try to break it.
-He found several issues that I was able to fix.
-My program has a few minor issues with it still that I was unable to fix in the alloted time.
-These issues are buttons not being disabled when I win or lose.
-They do disable when I give up, and I'm using the exact same lines of code to do the disabling, it just doesn't work when it's placed in the GridListener.